Jewish identity: Antisemitism and Jewish identity

-According to the social-psychologist Simon Herman, antisemitism plays a part in shaping Jewish identity.
+According to social-psychologist Simon Herman, antisemitism contributes to the formation of Jewish identity.
 This view is echoed by religious leaders such as Rabbi Jonathan Sacks who writes that modern Jewish communities and the modern Jewish identity are deeply influenced by antisemitism.

 Right-wing antisemitism, for example, is typically a branch of white supremacy: it traditionally conceives of Jews as a distinct race with intrinsic, undesirable qualities that must be exterminated from the population.
 Left-wing antisemitism, by contrast, frequently views Jews as members of the white race, an idea that is a precursor to the criticism of Zionism as a racist ideology, as well as the exclusion of Jews from goals of intersectionality.

-As Blake Flayton, a columnist at The Jewish Journal, wrote in The New York Times in 2019:

-"We often refrain from calling out anti-Semitism on our side for fear of our political bona fides being questioned or, worse, losing friends or being smeared as the things we most revile: racist, white supremacist, colonialist and so on.
-And that is exactly what happens when we do speak up...While white supremacists plot to murder Jews across this country, 'anti-Zionists' on college campuses seek to marginalize us as white supremacists."